-All ISANS offices are closed until April 6 at the earliest.
+All ISANS offices are closed.
 Staff are delivering services by phone and online.
 If you have an urgent settlement issue, please contact your settlement counsellor by phone or email, or contact Settlement Support at 902-406-0472.
 Staff will respond as soon as possible.
-For all other inquiries, please contact your ISANS staff member, or our main reception lines: 1-866-431-6472, 902-423-3607, or email us at email@example.com.
+For all other inquiries, please contact your ISANS staff member, or our main reception lines: 1-866-431-6472, 902-423-3607, or email us at firstname.lastname@example.org.

 The Archdiocese of Halifax-Yarmouth has suspended all Masses, both Sunday and weekday, Liturgies of the Word, and all other liturgical gatherings until further notice.
-This also applies to all other large parish gatherings.
-More precise directives will be forthcoming regarding funerals, weddings, and Holy Week.
+An 8 a.m. weekday Mass and an 11 a.m.
+Sunday Mass can be watched online.

 Hindu Temple Halifax is closed till further notice.

-Many other services may be cancelled and places of worship may be closed.
+Many other services are cancelled and places of worship are closed.
 Some are offering online alternatives.

 OTHER MUNICIPAL SERVICES:

-Halifax Regional Council will be holding three virtual special meetings on April 2, April 14 and April 28, each starting at 1 p.m.
+Halifax Regional Council will be holding virtual special meetings on April 2, April 9, April 14 and April 28, each starting at 1 p.m.
 Regularly scheduled meetings on April 7 and April 21 are cancelled.

 The Youth Live Enviro Depot at 947 Mitchell Street is closed until further notice.